USAFA-ECE/ece382/_sources/Assignments/project.md

 ```

 **Requirements:**
+- <span style="color:blue"> Implement your code in `Level2.c`.
+Avoid implementing your final project in the Lab 17 files.
+(Updated on 24 Nov 2023) </span>
 - Select three distict speeds with visually noticeable differences.
 - Adjust heading control parameters as necessary for each speed.
 - Ensure that your robot is initially positioned at least 3 inches (or 7.5 cm) away from the center line.